 There is no automatic transfer of credit earned at another institution; but in general, a maximum of six semester hours of approved residence graduate work completed at another regionally accredited graduate school may be accepted for credit.
-The graduate student must secure the approval of the graduate coordinator at Midwestern State University prior to registration for the course at another institution.
+Exceptions may be made with the approval of the graduate coordinator and dean of the college.
+Only courses with a grade of B or better will be considered for transfer.
+In such cases, however, credits accepted in transfer shall not exceed twelve hours.
+The graduate student must also secure the approval of the appropriate graduate coordinator at Midwestern State University prior to registration for any course(s) taken at another institution.